 Problems of falling birth rate

 Increased share of retired people.
 The most striking feature of a low birth rate is that it will create a rising share of people over 65, and an inverted population pyramid.
 In the 1960s, there were six people of working age for every retired person.
 In 2021, that is three-to-one.
-By 2035, there will be two retired persons for every working person (We Forum).
+By 2035, there will be two working-age persons for every retired person (We Forum).
 This has profound implications for health care, government spending and tax revenues.

 Pressure on government spending.
 With an ageing population, the government will need to spend more on pensions and health care (old people disproportionately use health care services and social care).
 At the same time, there will be fewer young people to pay income tax.
 It gives the government an unwelcome headache and may require higher taxes on a shrinking workforce.
 If there is strong economic growth and the population decline is mild, this ageing population will be manageable.
 However, there are concerns that the post-war rates of economic growth have slipped away and we are entering a period of secular stagnation – so we cannot rely on high growth